Billy-Spearman-WCCI/RaceCarExtension/README.md

   "Groovy" language.
 Defines what version of Java is required, which libraries to download and use, etc. Is a modern replacement for the "Maven" system (which used a `pom.xml` file instead).

+# **Model-View-Controller" style of web server programming ("MVC")

+* **Model** interfaces with the database
+    * Spring provides an "Object-Relational Mapping" (called Hibernate) which allows you to *annotate* your classes and fields with information about the tables and columns they map into the database and then Spring will take care of the plumbing.
+* **View** takes data and converts it to a form suitable for use (HTML, or JSON, ...)
+* **Controller** contains logic for what data is written to the database and how the information is presented to users.

+# **Databases

+* Database contain tables of information.
+Tables contain rows of information.
+Different tables in a database contain different types of information.
+So one table might contain student and their addresses.
+Another table might contain the list of courses.
+Another table might contain class lists.
+* A database row can contain many columns (or fields).
+Each column has a type (String, number, etc).
+* All of the rows in a table have the same columns.
+* It works really nicely if each object in a class has its own row in the same table.
+However, inheritance makes things hard, unless each concrete class has its own table.
+* Consistency within a table is key -- a given field must have the same meaning in each row in that table.
+* Tables can refer to other tables.
+So "student_id" might be the key to one table, and just a field in another.
+* Databases don't handle lists or maps well within a row ... instead you have lots of rows.
+* Databases can ("CRUD")
+    * Create rows
+    * Read rows
+    * Update rows
+    * Delete rows
+* You can also ask databases to do fancy things like search records, and combine records from multiple tables into a single result, using a language called SQL.
+* Databases are good at two hard things:
+    * Not losing your data.
+Allowing multiple people to write to a database without conflicting with each other. (" CRUD", transactions).
+    * Efficiently combining data from multiple tables into useful results. ("SQL" is language for these queries.)
+* **Query** -- a request to a database for data from one or more tables, usually phrased in SQL ("Structured Query Language"), e.g., "SELECT * FROM students WHERE last_name='Smith'". keywords are usually uppercase.
+SQL has it own keywords entirely different from Java keywords.
+* **Transactions**:
+    * Suppose I tell the bank's database: "Pay electric company $100" "Take $100 out of bank account".
+    * Most (not all) databases can be told: "begin transaction", "pay $100", "debit my account $100", "end transaction".
+      And the database will do all or nothing, and tell us.
+* It's common for our Java code to stop at writing to the database, and other teams read from it.
+* Common databases include Oracle, SQL Server, MySQL, Postgres.
+There's also "H2", which is a fake database that only lasts while your program is running.

+* **JSON** a concise way for computers to pass information to other computers.
+A Json message is a Map whose keys are strings and whose values are numbers, booleans, strings, lists, or other maps.
+It is the standard for sending information to and from REST endpoints, and to and from browsers.
+A map is surrounded with curly braces `{}` and a list is surrounded with square brackets `[]`.
+In maps, the key and value are separated by a colon `:`.
+Java has libraries to convert JSON to useful formats.

 # **Algorithms**

 * **State diagram** -- A diagram showing the different states an object can be in, and how it transitions from one state to another. https://us02web.zoom.us/wb/doc/gglGbp9mSjWaXQ7Yn5-Ygg
 * **Scaling** -- How the resources required and work done by a process increases as the size of a problem increases.
+  When searching for items in a collection, HashMap scales better than Lists.

 # My opinions